devonfw-tutorials/katacoda-scenarios-dev/97_WIP--tutorial-compiler-restoreWorkspaceTutorial_restore-workspace-tutorial-compiler/step2.md

 ![fork.jpg](./assets/fork.jpg)

-Now you can run your tutorial and add your username and your wanted branch to the command.
+Now you can run your tutorial and add your username and the right branch to the command.